 Does this mean that MLM cannot work?
 For most people yes.

-Unless you have a PARADIGM SHIFT in your thinking and approach that I will discuss in my next post.
-So stay tuned!
+Unless you have a PARADIGM SHIFT in your thinking and approach that I will discuss in my next post entitled: How To Make Money In Network Marketing – Online!